nicozumarraga/light-mcp-agents/README.md

 # Run with a custom server name
 python src/agent/agent_runner.py --config <config_file_path> --server-mode --server-name "my-custom-server"
 ```

-### Troubleshooting

-If you encounter issues running the examples:

-1. Check that your LLM API keys are properly configured in the config files
-2. Make sure any external tool servers (like search tools) are accessible
-3. Verify that Python can find the modules (the src directory should be in your Python path)
-4. Check the logs for any specific error messages

 ## Creating Your Own Agents